 We are having trouble keeping up with demand here at Island Psychology.

-If you are looking for a new appointment there is currently a wait period.
+If you are looking for a new appointment there is currently a 2-4 month wait period for Campbell.
+Vanessa is not currently taking new clients onto her waitlist.